-That’s a lot to cover in just 4 weeks, but we’ve still got more to cover.
-Knee pain is something that a lot of people struggle with at any time of year, but especially when in the warmer months.
-People tend to be more active, which leads me to this week’s article… This question was sent to me yesterday by a reader suffering with knee pain: “Jennifer, I’ve been suffering with on-off type knee pain now for more than a year.
-What I can’t put my finger on is when it started or why.
-What’s more confusing is that my pain gets worse as the day goes on.
+That’s a lot to cover in just 4 weeks, but we’ve still got more to cover!
+Knee pain is something that a lot of people struggle with during any time of the year, but especially during the winter/early spring months when people are still inclined to stay indoors due to poor weather conditions.

+Now, here’s a recent question that was sent to me by someone with knee pain: “Jennifer, I’ve been suffering with on-off type knee pain for more than a year.
+What I can’t put my finger on is when it started or why, and what’s more confusing is that my pain gets worse as the day goes on.
 But whenever I wake up, the pain is gone – or is considerably less.
-Yet by the end of another day, my knee aches, sometimes it feels hot and swollen.
-I’m often in considerable pain – especially if I’ve been out for a long walk with my dog.
+Yet by the end of another day, my knee aches, sometimes it feels hot and swollen and I’m often in considerable pain – especially if I’ve been out for a long walk with my dog.
 Any ideas?” – Beth, 58, Lacey.

 What’s happening here is likely to be a simple case of the muscles around Beth’s knee joint being “weak”.
-As in, the muscles just aren’t strong enough to last through the day.
-Or they’re not strong enough cope with what she wants her body to do.
-Think of it like this: When you go to bed at night your body is tired from the energy you’ve used through the day.
-And your muscles, well, they’ve been working too.
-What happens is that they get a rest when you sleep.
-You wake up and they ache less because they’re less tired and feel “energized” for a new day.
-But if any muscle is weak or damaged, it’s not going to be able to support you through the long day ahead.
+As in, the muscles just aren’t strong enough to last through the day or cope with her desired daily activities.
+Think of it like this: when you lay down and are feeling ready to get some sleep, it’s usually because your body is tired from all of the energy you’ve used throughout the day.
+Well, your muscles need rest too as they’ve been working throughout the entire day as well.